rdkit/rdkit/Docs/Book/Install.md

 ###### Installing Boost

-If your linux distribution has a boost-devel package including the python, regex, threading, and serialization libraries, you can use that and save yourself the steps below.
+If your linux distribution has a boost-devel package with a version >= 1.58 including the python and serialization libraries, you can use that and save yourself the steps below.

 > **note**
 >